Circuit-killer/fpga-usbhid-host/README.md

 When final state is reached, pressing joystick buttons should blink some lights in upper 4 LED bits.
-Check that pressing of the buttons drives LED without any noticeable delay, adjust bInterval and play it longer time to make sure it works reliable.
+Check that pressing of the buttons drives LED without any noticeable delay.

+If joystick works but has latency (from pressing joystick buttons to signal response there is some short but annying delay of 100-200 ms), try reducing bInterval value from 10 (x"0A") to 1 (x"01") around line 30 in "USB_saitek.vhd".

 If joystick is re-plugged, it will stop working until FPGA bitstream is reloaded.
 State machine could be improved for user convenience.